-To enter Zone 2 and Zone 3, your alliance must gain control of the corresponding passes and mountains that is guarding the region.
-In the beginning of game, you can’t capture passes right away just like other holy sites.
+To enter Zone 2 and Zone 3, your alliance must gain control of the corresponding passes and mountains that are guarding the region.
+In the beginning of the game, you can’t capture passes right away just like other holy sites.
 Passes will unlock as guided by the Monument and capturing them can be a valuable asset to your alliance territory.

 In this guide, I will talk about Zones and what they have to offer.
 It is especially important to remember that each zone comes with holy sites.
-The further your alliance is in the zone, the better buffs will be from the Holy Sites that is located in deep zones.
+The further your alliance is in the zone, the better buffs will be from the Holy Sites that are located in deep zones.

 Without further ado, here’s my guide to Zones in Rise of Kingdoms.